jlacar/jlacar.github.io/kotlin/aoc-learnings.md

 Of course, that could be written in a much shorter and clearer way.

 ### Solving it with `windowed()`

 The Kotlin `windowed()` function allows you to take snapshots of a collection with a sliding window.
-You just specify the window size and Kotlin will do the heaving lifting of sliding that window over the collection and return a list of snapshots, where each snapshot is itself a list of elements in the collection that fell within the sliding window.
+You just specify the window size and Kotlin will do the heavy lifting of sliding that window over the collection and return a list of snapshots, where each snapshot is itself a list of elements in the collection that fell within the sliding window.
+By default, the window will slide one element at a time but you can specify a different step size.
+For this problem, the default step size of 1 was exactly what I needed.

-In Kotlin, the code above could be written using `windowed()` like this:
+In Kotlin, the code using `windowed()` is straightforward and clear:

 ```kotlin
 fun timesIncreased(values: List<Int>): Int = values
     .windowed(size = 2).count { it.first() < it.last() }
 ```

+The function after count is a predicate that acts as a filter for the items that will be counted.
+Only the elements that satisfy the condition will be counted.

 Neat, huh?
 Nine lines of brute force code boiled down to one line of exquisitely elegant expressiveness.